 - Exercise-induced asthma (EIA)

 - What sports are best suited for exercise induced asthma?
 What sports are not?

 - Ways to prevent and treat exercise-induced asthma

 Can a cough without wheezing be due to asthma?

-Chronic coughing is frequently defined by doctors as a cough that lasts longer than three weeks.
-Chronic cough can have several causes such as postnasal drip, pneumonia, bronchitis, cigarette smoking, acid reflux, heart disease, lung cancer, and medications such as ACE inhibitors used for treating high blood pressure.
+Chronic coughing is frequently defined as a cough that lasts longer than three weeks.
+Chronic cough can have several causes such as postnasal drip, pneumonia, bronchitis, cigarette smoking, acid reflux, heart disease, tumors in the lung (benign or malignant), foreign body aspiration, and medications such as ACE inhibitors used for treating high blood pressure.
 Asthma also can cause chronic cough.